RobertTan1413/elated_ptolemy/README.md

 If using local host to launch executions, please follow this guide to setup jupyter on own machine in install guide below

+copy file :
+Mednode_dataset.zip

+to file with name :
+d01.zip
+d02.zip
+d03.zip
+d04.zip
+d05.zip
+ISIC-images.zip
+SavedT.zip

+This will gives all the files required

 # Installing